Kurd Mountain: Demographics

-As the Kurd Dagh was governed by the French, several Kurdish tribes were living in the area.
-From the 1800s onwards, there have settled several Kurds from the Kurd Dagh to Aleppo.
-In the 1930s, Kurdish Alevis who fled the persecution of the Turkish Armed Forces during the Dersim Massacre, settled in Mabeta.
+When the Kurd Dagh was governed by the French, several Kurdish tribes were living in the area.
+From the 1800s onwards, several group of Kurds have migrated from the Kurd Dagh to Aleppo.
+In the 1930s, Kurdish Alevis fled persecution by the Turkish Armed Forces during the Dersim Massacre, settling in Mabeta.

+Religion

+The majority of the Kurd-Dagh population are Sunni Hanafi-Muslims, while most Syrian Kurds are Sunni Shafiite-Muslims.
+Yazidis also have a presence in the region.

+There used to be a Sufi community before the Syrian Civil War.

 Etymology

 Kurd Mountain is known locally as Çîyayê Kurmênc meaning “Mountain of the Kurmanj” after the name of the spoken dialect in the region called Kurmanji, which is one of the Kurdish language dialects.

 map of the Ottoman Vilayet of Aleppo showing Kurd Dagh under name of كرد طاغى, Kurd Dağ.

 The name of the mountain was mentioned in Arabic sources as Jabal al-Akrad meaning “Kurd mountain”, then with the rule of the Ottoman Empire the name was translated into the Ottoman Turkish to كرد طاغ (Kurd Dağ) in the sense of "Kurd Mountain" derived from the Turkish word طاغ - Dağ, which means Mountain.
 The form Kurd Dagh was used in the official Ottoman documents and remained in official circulation during the French era until the end of the first decade of Syria's independence, until the Syrian government adopted the form Jabal al-Akrad again.
 However, in the years of unity between Egypt and Syria, the name of Jabal al-Akrad was removed.
 And in 1977 the mountain was renamed to جبل العروبة Jabal al-`Uruba meaning “Mountain of Arabism” in accordance with decree 15801, which banned Kurdish names.
 And then it was renamed "Mount Aleppo" and the name Jabal al-Akrad remained circulating in textbooks as a geographical name.

 Jabal al-Akrad was attested in the book of Dhikrayati ean bilad 'alf laylat walayla of the French commercial attaché in Aleppo between the years 1548-1556, as well as in Konstantin Bazili's book, Syria and Palestine Under Ottoman Rule (1861) on the events of the end of Ibrahim Pasha's occupation of the areas of Kurd Mountain.

-The Turkish part was renamed officially as Kurt Dağı ("Wolf Mountain"), with a pun on the Turkish words Kürt (Kurd) and kurt (wolf).
+The Turkish part was renamed officially as Kurt Dağı ('Wolf Mountain'), with a pun on the Turkish words Kürt ('Kurd') and kurt ('wolf').